Hearing Instrument Specialist

 Conestoga College is committed to establishing and maintaining a healthy and safe work and study environment.

-It is the student's responsibility to follow guidelines for safety once he/she have been taught and to ensure that he/she has had training on the use of any equipment prior to its use.
+It is the student's responsibility to follow guidelines for safety once they have been taught and to ensure that they had training on the use of any equipment prior to its use.

 Provides training opportunities for all new faculty and staff on equipment with which he/she is educated to use.